Trump and the Russia investigation: What to know

 Manafort and Jared Kushner, the president’s son-in-law, were also at the meeting.

 Kushner, too, has been under FBI scrutiny.
-Married to Ivanka, the president’s daughter, Kushner may possess substantial information relevant to the investigation, officials have said.
+Married to Ivanka Trump, the president’s daughter, Kushner may possess substantial information relevant to the investigation, officials have said.

 Although he has denied colluding with Russians or knowing of anyone who did, Kushner has had private meetings with lawmakers on Capitol Hill to discuss the controversial encounter with Veselnitskya, which occurred in the summer of 2016.
 Lawmakers on both sides of the aisle have accused him of not being forthcoming in the information divulged.